 The Website dashboard is the control center for one saved website in your local Siteimp workspace.
-It brings together the site’s identity, latest scan summary, ownership state, robots.txt preview, crawl settings, and recent scan history.
+It brings together the site’s identity, latest scan summary, ownership state, robots.txt preview, crawl settings, recent scan history, and recovery actions for interrupted scans.

 This page is intentionally broader than a scan results page.
 It does not try to show every piece of crawl evidence.
-Instead, it helps you understand the current state of one website and decide what to do next: run a scan, verify ownership, review crawl expectations, adjust site-specific settings, or open a previous scan.
+Instead, it helps you understand the current state of one website and decide what to do next: run a scan, verify ownership, review crawl expectations, adjust site-specific settings, open a previous scan, filter scan history, or clean up interrupted scan data.

 Think of this page as the operational dashboard for a website.
 The scan results pages are where the deeper evidence lives.